-Acidity: it’s a divisive word in coffee brewing.
+Coffee acidity is a divisive term in coffee brewing.
 For some, it signals sharp, sour flavours.
-For others, it’s a revered attribute of high-quality coffee.
+For others, it’s a revered attribute of a high-quality drink.

 Lee este artículo en español ¿Cómo Acentuar (o Reducir) la Acidez Cuando Preparas Café?

 Make no mistake: sour coffee is unpleasant.
 But vibrant, bright, and complex acidity, the kind that reminds you of stone fruits or a sweet tangerine, is highly appreciated by coffee professionals and specialty coffee consumers.

 Whether your aim when brewing is to highlight a coffee’s natural, juicy acidity or avoid nasty sour notes, the good news is that you can.

 Prefer audio?
 Listen to the podcast below

 Brewing coffee with the Behmor Connected.
 Credit: Behmor

 You can only accentuate the characteristics that are already in your coffee beans.
 For that reason, it’s important to know what you have on your hands.

 Is it a hard- or soft-bean coffee?
 Hard beans are grown at cooler temperatures (which normally, but not always, correlate with higher elevation).
 Generally, the harder the bean, the more fruitiness and acidity it is likely to have.